In this article, we will cover best practices to prevent water damage on your Rhombus cameras. Topics included in this article are:

 Location

-Try to avoid direct exposure to sunlight and rain.
+Avoid direct exposure to sunlight and rain.
 Mounting under an eave or other protective covering is ideal.

 Screws

 Please use the screws that come with the camera to mount it on the wall.
 We recommend creating a pilot hole first and then hand-screwing the camera base into the wall.
-If would like to use different lengths of screws, please keep to the gauge of #4 and the same style of Phillips rounded head.
+If you would prefer to use different lengths of screws, please keep to the gauge of #4 and the same style of Phillips rounded head.

 Mounting